BrightspaceUI/actions/incremental-release/README.md

 # Incremental Release Action

-This GitHub action looks for keywords in the latest commit to automatically increment the package version and create a tag.
+This GitHub action looks for keywords in the latest commit to automatically increment the package version, create a GitHub release/tag and optionally publish to NPM.

 ## Using the Action